Rath sits at the stone table in the Druid's Chamber. His shoulders drawn up as I hover over him.

 Shovel grabs at it, but I pull it away.
 "First, the stone."
 I hold out my hand, patiently.

-I smirk, digging my hands under him, as if looking for the book beneath his body.
+With a mischievous grin, I dig my hands under him, searching his bedroll.
 I expect him to roll his eyes and swat me away, but I get no such reaction.

 I finally stop pestering him and sit back.
 "Astarion?"